-GOP sees opening to revive attacks on Fauci in email trove
+GOP aims to revive Fauci attacks after email trove released

 “I still believe the most likely origin is from an animal species to a human, but I keep an absolutely open mind that if there may be other origins of that, there may be another reason, it could have been a lab leak,” Fauci said Thursday on CNN.

 The doctor’s newly released emails, which span the early days of the pandemic and were obtained by BuzzFeed News and The Washington Post, show no evidence of any kind of coverup about the origin of the virus.
 Indeed, many of the discussions reflect the science at the time.
-But Republicans, including Trump, have seized on the emails as proof of a conspiracy to obscure the source of the virus.
+But Republicans, including former President Donald Trump, have seized on the emails as proof of a conspiracy to obscure the source of the virus.

 In one email, from Feb.
 1 of last year, Kristian Andersen, a researcher at the Scripps Research Institute, wrote to Fauci, the longtime director of the U.S. National Institute of Allergy and Infectious Diseases, about ongoing efforts to decipher the origin of the novel coronavirus.